Designegycreatives/dev-to-hashnode-backup/cl21y6v3e08k4wnnvg31fgox6.md

 I am super excited i built something that can  be useful to me

-I joined several data challenge on [LinkedIn](https://www.linkedin.com/in/anuoluwapo-abiodun-balogun-64b977186/), were i have to clean datasets and build interactive dashboards.
+I joined several data challenge on [LinkedIn](https://www.linkedin.com/in/anuoluwapo-abiodun-balogun-64b977186/), where i have to clean datasets and build interactive dashboards.

 After reading about  **Data Wrangling** i discovered, i was cleaning my data the wrong way 😫